Wax Begonia (Begonia semperflorens) Indoor Care, Propagation and Growing Problems

 Pruning Wax Begonia is easy.
 Remove the dead flowers, yellow and dead leaves to keep the plant neat and minimize pest and disease infestations.

 Cutback the bare stems with a sharp, clean pair of pruning scissors at the beginning of the growing season to rejuvenate growth.
-The foliage emanating from the pruning can be used to propagate new plants.
+You may use the foliage emanating from the pruning to propagate new plants to increase your stock.

 Propagation